Laminitis-A Pictorial Review

 Fig.1 Laminitic stance.
 Pony tries to alleviate weight bearing.

-Fig.3 Flow chart showing the different routes of laminitis courtesy of J.Mather Bsc(hons)
+Fig.3 Flow chart showing the different routes of laminitis expressing how important the first 48hours are.

 Fig.4 Bone is visible through abscessed sole as a result of loss of solar depth.